Every morning, people across the world wake up, tap an icon on their phone, and scroll past dozens of emails that they will NEVER open!

-Now, that may be a dismal way to start a blog about email marketing, but here’s some positive news: as of 2019, there are an estimated 5.6 billion active email accounts and 99% of consumers check their email every single day.
+Now, that may seem like a dismal way to start a blog about email marketing, but Hubspot offers some positive email marketing news: as of 2019, there are an estimated 5.6 billion active email accounts, and 99% of consumers check their email every single day.

-Where’s an amateur to start?
-Well, right here, reading this blog, is a good place.
-(Also this guide about affiliate marketing is a helpful foundation.)
-A fair warning though: in addition to being tough at times, email marketing requires trial and error.
-The good thing is, there are 269 billion emails sent per day around the world.
-Don’t get discouraged.
-You will have plenty of opportunities to improve.
-So, without further ado, here’s a ten-step program to getting started in email marketing.
+Fair warning, though: in addition to being tough at times, email marketing requires trial and error.
+The good thing is, there are 269 billion emails sent per day around the world, so you’ll have plenty of opportunities to practice and improve.
+Read on for our 9-step guide to affiliate email marketing!

-Step 1: Choose an email service provider (aka “ESP”).
+Step 1: Choose an email service provider (ESP).

-Once you decide to get started on your email marketing adventure, the very first step is choosing an email service provider.
-Ideally, select one that can handle a lot of outgoing emails, offers quality analytics, and is optimized for global communication.
-HubSpot is a tried and true top -contender, but there are plenty of others that might serve your needs better.
-Shop around and find the one that works best for you.
+Once you decide to get started on your affiliate email marketing adventure, the very first step is choosing an email service provider.
+Ideally, select one that can handle a lot of outgoing emails, offers quality analytics, and is optimized for global communication and affiliate marketing in particular.

 Once you have selected your ESP, get comfortable with the interface and learn as much as you can about the analytics offered.
 Familiarize yourself with industry email marketing industry terms such as click-through rate, transactional email, and multivariate testing (aka “A/B testing”).

-Also, it’s very important that, as an email sender, you stay compliant with data protection regulations such as GDPR and CCPA.
+Also, it’s very important that, as an email sender, you stay compliant with data protection regulations, such as GDPR and CCPA.
 Violating these regulations can mean hefty fines for you and your business.
-Learn more about how you can avoid breaking these rules before you start ending emails.
+Learn more about how you can avoid breaking these rules before you start sending emails!

 Step 2: Make a landing page.

-Speaking of promoting who you are and what you do, consider this step an opportunity to start defining your brand.
+Speaking of promoting who you are and what you do, consider the landing page an opportunity to start defining your brand.
 Trust plays a huge factor in open rates and creating a congruent brand image plays a huge role in establishing consumer trust.

 Step 4: Start growing your subscriber list.

-Your email list may have started growing after completing steps one and two.
-Now, it’s time to really consider how to grow that list.
-Here are a few tactics that can help:
+Your email list may have started growing after completing steps one and two, but before you can make much progress, you’ll have to REALLY grow that list.
+Here are a few tactics that can help!

 SEO can help grow your organic traffic.
-Consider adding content to your website to start ranking for key terms in search engine results, and adding an opt-in form to collect emails from your organic visitors.
+Consider adding content to your website to start ranking for key relevant terms in the search engine results, and adding an opt-in form to collect emails from your organic visitors.

-Paid ads can help drive people to your website or landing page, where some visitors can convert into email subscribers.
-Depending on your budget, you can go big or small with paid advertising, but the good news is, even a modest push can help jumpstart the growth of your email list.
+Pay-per-click ads will drive people to your website or landing page, where some visitors can convert into email subscribers.
+Depending on your budget, you can start small or go big with paid advertising, but the good news is, even a modest push can help jumpstart the growth of your email list.
 Getting into paid ads is an adventure in and of itself, so learn the ropes before going too heavy on your ad spend.

 Once you have a strong presence and a list of prospects for outreach, you can see some truly rapid growth.
-Depending on their marketing niche, you can work out a deal for cross-promotion on each other’s email lists (or blogs).
-The first time networking with someone in your industry is always the hardest—especially for introverts.
-That being said, cross promoting is one of the fastest, most efficient ways to grow your email list.
-Like paid ads, you can start small and scale up from there.
+Depending on their niche, work out a deal for cross-promotion on each other’s email lists (or blogs).
+The first time networking with someone in your industry is always the hardest, especially for introverts.
+That being said, cross promoting is one of the fastest, most efficient ways to grow your email list, because you’re on the receiving end of a warm introduction!

 Step 5: Make your content better (and relevant).

 As your list grows, you may want to consider growing your online presence as well.
-Content is the number one way to improve your site’s rankings.
-Better content will also lead to more subscribers.
+Content is the number one way to improve your site’s rankings, and better content will also lead to more subscribers.
 You can also use content on your social channels and in your cross promotional efforts.

-If you’re not a content writer, fear not.
-There are methods to upping the quality of your content no matter your experience level.
+If you’re not a content writer, fear not: There are methods to upping the quality of your content, no matter your experience level.
 Here are a few suggestions!

 Fact: people love lists.
-There’s extensive neuroscience explaining this phenomenon that we just don’t have the time or space to go into, so trust me—throw a list in your content and see how it outperforms your other list-less content.
+There’s extensive neuroscience explaining this phenomenon, so be sure to throw a list in your content and watch it outperform your other “list-less” content.

 Too many words on a page is stressful.
 Including meaningful infographics or salient visuals can drive home a point and engage your audience.
 However, there’s a line.
 Don’t use graphic, emotionally triggering, or confusing visuals in your email or content copy.
 People are generally turned off by that kind of tactic.